marciof/Eon/specification/specification.md

 (reduce map:Map default reducer:Function)
 ```

-A function that iterates over a map, calling the reducing function with each previously returned value (or the initial default value) and each value and key map pairs, and then returns the last reduced value.
+A function that iterates over a map, calling the reducing function with each previously returned value (starting with the initial default value), each map value, and each map key, and then returns the last reduced value.

+If the map is empty the default value is immediately returned.

 If less or more than three arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.